10 Reasons Why Meditation Reduces Stress and Increases Calmness

 4. Freedom from thoughts

-Meditation helps you stop following every thought that pops up into your mind.
+Meditation helps you stop following every thought that pops up in your mind.
 It teaches you to avoid focusing on matters that create stress and make you worry.
 It is like going on a vacation.

 5. Control over the mind